 - Dynamic pictures of real people wearing its apparel

-The combination works because it does a great job of being relatable to the exact audience it’s trying to reach: men who like irreverence and fun, and who prioritize relaxation.
+The combination works because it does a great job of being relatable to the exact audience it’s trying to reach: men who like irreverence and fun and who prioritize relaxation.

 As you craft your perfect About Us page, work backward.
 Think of the three things your target audience values most.
 Then incorporate those values into your copy.
-Add imagery showcasing those values as a powerful add-on.
+Add imagery showcasing those values as a powerful illustration.

 9. Milk Bar

-Why tell a story with words when you can tell it with plenty of images and compelling behind-the-scenes footage of your production process?
+Why tell a story with words when you can show it with plenty of images and compelling behind-the-scenes footage of your production process?
 That’s exactly what bakery Milk Bar does as soon as you land on its colorful About Us page.